 Installation in more detail

-Note.
 If you simply upload the cms folder and everything inside it, your website will include /cms/ in the site address.
-Normally you upload everything inside the folder to where you want it to run, not the folder itself.
+It will be in a sub-directory.
+Normally you upload everything inside the /cms/ folder to where you want it to run, usually the website 'root'.

 Upload (FTP) everything inside* the download folder cms to where you want the system to run.
 For example:

 * Don't upload e.php if you don't want a contact page.

 * Don't upload s.php if you don't want a search page.